Monotof/juggernaut-gpx-generator/README.md

   <td valign="top" style="border:none; padding-left:20px;">
   Paste coordinates for the start and endpoint in any format.
 You can also use a Geohash date and graticule, or just a graticule for the current day.
 Save and load frequently used points (e.g. Home and Office).

-  Use **"Generate GPX"** without adding any tracklogs to create a GPX containing the direct line and Juggernaut limits for the selected deviation ratio.
+  Use **"Generate GPX"** without adding any tracklogs to create a GPX containing the direct line and Juggernaut boundary for the selected deviation ratio.
 This is useful for loading into your route-planning tool of choice.

   After completing your mission, add your tracklog(s) and choose the color you want them to appear as on the wiki.
   </td>